PeriHub/PeriLab.jl/README.md

 Here are some exciting tasks on our roadmap:

-- 💧 **Corrosion**: The simulation of corrosive materials will be added to PeriLab
+- 💧 **Degradation**: The simulation of degrative materials will be added to PeriLab

 - 👊 **Contact**: An upcoming feature in PeriLab is enhancing contact modeling to support advanced features like friction, adhesion, and contact forces based on temperature or other variables.